 Debt Service Fund - The Special Community Disaster Loans are operating loans the City received from the Federal Emergency Management Agency (FEMA), Department of Homeland Security.
 The loans totaled \$13.7 million.
 The City's General Fund borrowed \$11 million and the City's Water and Sewer Enterprise Fund borrowed \$2,787,113.
 The money was borrowed in fiscal years ending in 2006 and 2007 to pay operating costs following Hurricane Katrina.
 The Special Community Disaster Loans were for a period of 5 years and with possible extension for another five years.
 The City requested and received a five year extension of the \$11 million loan to the General Fund.
 The City requested and received cancellation of the \$2,787,113 loan to the Water and Sewer Enterprise Fund.
 The City has accumulated \$8.6 million in its Debt Service Fund to re-pay the General Fund loan.
 The remaining fund balance in the City's debt service funds is required to pay principal and interest maturities due at the beginning of each fiscal year before ad valorem tax revenues collections for the year are sufficient to cover debt service for the year.
 Ad valorem tax revenue is the primary resource of the Debt Service Fund for payment of interest and principal.

 Water and Sewer Fund - In prior years, revenues and other Water and Sewer Fund resources were not adequate to pay the cost of operations.
-The Water and Sewer Fund incurred an operating loss of \$344,853 which includes depreciation expense of \$2 million.
-This City incurred a positive net operating net income before depreciation of \$1.6 million for FY 10/11.
+The Water and Sewer Fund incurred an operating loss of \$627,581 which includes depreciation expense of \$1.6 million.
+This City incurred a positive net operating net income before depreciation of \$1 million for FY 11/12.
 The City's water and sewer rates were relatively low compared to other service providers in Mississippi.
 The loss of a significant number of utility customers due to destruction of residences and businesses by Hurricane Katrina further exacerbated this problem.
 At the end of fiscal 08/09 the Governing Authority increased water and sewer rates by approximately 150 percent and again increased rates at the end of FY 09/10.
+The Governing Authority slightly lowered rates in FY 10/11.
 The City's governing authority states that current and future rate adjustments will provide sufficient revenue to stabilize the Water and Sewer Fund in future fiscal years.

 General Capital Projects Fund - The General Capital Projects Fund holds bond proceeds and insurance claim proceeds which will be expended as projects progress.
-The decline in fund balance of the General Capital Projects Fund resulted from expenditure of these resources.
+The increase in fund balance of the General Capital Projects Fund resulted from grant reimbursements and a reduction in expenditures.